 Q1: Is there anything going on with C-BIA that I need to be worried about right now?

-This outlines the overall ‘health’ of the service.
-Is there anything that I need to pay particular attention to right now?
+This top-level widget outlines the overall ‘health’ of the service.
 We report on a RAG (Red, Amber, Green) basis on the key indicators as agreed with our customer.
 We provide a RAG status for each indicator and a commentary.
 Typically we cover escalation requests, key actions and where there has been a RAG status change.
 Customers can select whatever key areas they wish to focus on.